 The fact that the Regulation was crafted by the legislators to recognise existing high-quality European securitisations rather than raise the bar to a level not previously encountered, together with the common-sense approach of the EBA, leads to the conclusion that transactions considered adequately hedged by common investor and rating agency consensus should be held to meet this criterion.

 This still requires an analysis of the matter.
-Since PCS is not a quantitative analysis provider or a credit rating agency, our verification is based on a second-hand analysis which focuses on the review of the Risk Factors section of the Prospectus and the reports from rating agencies.
-Rating agencies as credit specialists should highlight in their analysis any substantial and unusual interest rate risks.
+Since PCS is not a quantitative analysis provider or a credit rating agency, our verification is based on a second-hand analysis which focuses on: